 Ok, now we’ve got to warn you that when it comes to talking about different kinds of cats, we here at IndulgeYourPet have learned that when the “cat” in question has the word Rex in his name, you better prepare yourself for a surprise.
+Sometimes, it might be because the cat resembles a bat (think Devon Rex)!
+Other times, it might be because the cat has just had someone try to dry it off with a towel (think Selkirk Rex)!
+But in the case of the Cornish Rex, we were a bit perplexed.

-Because yeah sure…
+Because yeah, sure…

-They’ve got big ears, but so does half the people who work at IndulgeYourPet.
-And sure, it looks as though they could use a few pounds, but neither of these traits are worthy of the “Rex” stereotype that we’ve come to give them.
+They’ve got some unusual fur, but so do half the people who work at IndulgeYourPet.
+And sure, it looks as though they could use a few pounds, but neither of these traits is worthy of the “Rex” or “e we’ve come to understand them.
+This is why we were pleasantly surprised to see one of these little guys jump up nearly 8 feet from a planted position without batting an eye!

-That this “Rex” is a bit of an “oddball” because he is freakishly acrobatic!
+This made us realize that this “Rex” is a “bit” of an “oddball” “because “he is freakishly acrobatic!
+Now, you might be thinking to yourself…

 Now will this…